Based on Your Reading:

-Once a site receives Superfund designation, the EPA begins to clean up the site, forcing responsible parties to participate in the cleanup or reimburse the government for the cleanup costs.
+Once a site receives Superfund designation, the EPA begins to clean up the site.
+The agency can force responsible parties to participate in the cleanup.
+As well as reimburse the government for the cleanup costs.
 Superfund also refers to the trust fund established by Congress that pays for site cleanup.

 After a site is added to the NPL, it can take months — even years — before cleanup begins.
 And once initiated, the process is very thorough and involves strict guidelines.
-Superfunds that contain asbestos must be evaluated, tested and secured before any actual removal begins.
+Superfunds that contain asbestos must be evaluated, tested and secured before removal begins.

 The Superfund cleanup process involves a series of steps, beginning with site assessment.
-This first step requires investigators to assess the hazard level of the site and whether immediate action is needed to alleviate asbestos concerns.
+This first step requires investigators to assess the hazard level of the site.
+They decide whether immediate action is needed to alleviate asbestos concerns.
 Once the site has been assessed, it is added to the NPL, and cleanup plans are established.
 After this stage, the EPA has a number of responsibilities to ensure the site is thoroughly cleaned and safe for public use.